boltlabs-inc/key-mgmt-spec/cryptographic_flows.md

     1. Runs a validity check on the received ciphertext (i.e., the ciphertext must be of the expected format and length).
     1. [Stores](#server-side-storage) a tuple containing the received ciphertext, `user_id`, and `key_id` in the server database.
     1. Sends an ACK to the client.
+1. The client:
-1. The client closes the session.
+    1. Closes the session.
+    1. Outputs `key_id` to the calling application.

 ### Retrieve a Secret
-This client-initiated functionality retrieves a secret from the system.
+This client-initiated functionality retrieves a secret from the system and passes use-specific information to the calling application.

 Input:
 - `user_id`, a 128-bit globally unique identifier (GUID) representing the identity of the asset owner.
-- `key_id`, a 128-bit unique identifier representing a key.
+- `key_id`, a 128-bit unique identifier representing a secret.
+- `context`, one of `NULL`, `"local only"`, or `"export"`, which should indicate the asset owner's intended use of the secret.

 Output:
-- `arbitrary_key`, the arbitrary secret that is backed up remotely.
+- Either a success indicator OR `arbitrary_key`, the arbitrary secret that is backed up remotely.

 Protocol:
 1. The client: